 As people living in a fallen world, we know what it is to have desires.
 We experience physical pain, witness injustice, suffer under various trials and ache with loneliness and grief.
 Even when all is going relatively well, our minds imagine how wonderful it would be if we had just a tad more.
 We rightly long for the restoration of Eden, but regularly find ourselves living outside of our hopes and dreams.
 Most of the people I know desire good things: a job, a spouse, healing, children, friends, ministry, and rest.
 The question we face on a daily basis is not whether or not we have desires, but how to discern when they drift from hopeful longings to become covetousness and entitled attitudes.

 Gaining insight into the health of our desires is a bit like discerning whether or not the milk in the fridge has soured.
 Upon first glance, two cartons of milk may both appear fresh.
 However, as the milk is poured, one carton is proven fresh by its sweet smell and smooth pour.
 The other is shown to be sour by its rancid odor and clumpy flow.

 If we are setting our affections on an object or a person clearly outside of God’s will as revealed in the Bible, then we need to repent of the desire itself, even if we have not acted to obtain the object of our desire.
 Longing for a husband is a good desire.
 Longing for someone else’s husband is a covetous desire.
 By faith, we turn our hearts and minds from desires outside of God’s will for our lives.

 In Genesis, Sarah knew that God had promised a child to Abraham.
 She had a right longing for a child.
-However, her willingness to use Hagar to produce a child exposed that her desire had become inordinate.
+However, her willingness to use Hagar to produce a child exposed that her desire had become excessive.
 Her longing grew impatient and she failed to believe in God’s ability to give Abraham a son through her womb.

-Why do I want what I want?
+3. Why do I want what I want?

 The Israelites’ response to Samuel at the end of his life illustrates this principle.
-They wanted a king to rule them, not because it was God’s will or His timing, but because all the other nations had a king.
-(1 Samuel 8:5) Eventually, Samuel warned them that they would cry out for relief from the king they chose instead of trusting the Lord’s provision.
+They wanted a king to rule them, not because it was God’s will or His timing, but because all the other nations had a king (1 Samuel 8:5).
+Eventually, Samuel warned them that they would cry out for relief from the king they chose instead of trusting the Lord’s provision.

-What is my attitude as I wait?
+4. What is my attitude as I wait?

-The Israelites demonstrated this attitude as they complained to Moses, “If only we had died by the LORD’s hand in Egypt!
+The Israelites demonstrated this attitude as they complained to Moses: “If only we had died by the LORD’s hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death” (Exodus 16:3).
 They quickly forgot the Lord’s provision just two months after their miraculous exodus from Egypt.

 What do I do with a sour desire?

 He can take a heart of stone and turn it into a heart of flesh.
 Surely, He can wash away our soured desires and replace them with fresh and life-giving longings.
 Our goal is not to stop desiring, our hope is to crave a much better feast.

 Melissa Kruger serves as Women's Ministry Coordinator at Uptown Church in Charlotte, North Carolina and is the author of The Envy of Eve: Finding Contentment in a Covetous World (Christian Focus, 2012).
 Her husband Mike is the president of Reformed Theological Seminary, and they have three children.
 You can follow her on Twitter @MelissaBKruger.